 LGBTQ scholarships are financial awards or grants specifically designed to support lesbian, gay, bisexual, transgender, and queer (LGBTQ) students, as well as non-binary, asexual, or students with other gender identities and sexual orientations.
 These scholarships aim to promote inclusivity and equal access to higher education for individuals who identify as gender or sexual minorities by recognizing their unique challenges and contributions to society.

-You can find scholarship financial aid for funding your college education as an LGBTQ student by using a scholarship search engine like Scholarships That Work, which has 31 LGBTQ scholarships with an average award amount of $3,556.
-You can also find LGBTQ scholarships by inquiring with organizations that offer LGBTQ scholarships, like the CT RollerGirls Inc., the PFLAG Columbia-Howard County, Maryland, the GT's Living Foods, or the Community Foundation San Luis Obispo County.
+You can find scholarship financial aid for funding your college education as an LGBTQ student by using a scholarship search engine like Scholarships That Work, which has 31 LGBTQ scholarships with an average award amount of $3,292.
+You can also find LGBTQ scholarships by inquiring with organizations that offer LGBTQ scholarships, like the Point Foundation, the Arlington Community Foundation, the Intuitive Digital, or the American Psychological Foundation.

 To apply for scholarships as a LGBTQ student, you will need to fill out the scholarship application form on the scholarship page.
-For six of these scholarships, you will need to submit an essay.
-Several LGBTQ scholarship require a resume, and three awards require letters of recommendation.
-The GPA requirements for LGBTQ scholarship vary between a 2.0 and 2.8 minimum GPA.
+For eight of these scholarships, you will need to submit an essay.
+Several LGBTQ scholarship require a resume, and four awards require letters of recommendation.
+The GPA requirements for LGBTQ scholarship vary between a 2.0 and 2.5 minimum GPA.

 All students who identify as gender and sexual minorities, including lesbian, gay, bisexual, transgender, queer, non-binary, and other gender identities and sexual orientations, are eligible to apply for the scholarships on this page.
 Other eligibility requirements for LGBTQ scholarships may vary, so be sure to read the scholarship listing carefully.
-Six scholarships for gender queer students are specifically open to applicants who identify as Minority, Black, Native American or Alaska Native, Asian, Native Hawaiian or Pacific Islander, or Hispanic students.
-Of these scholarships, one require community service participation.
+Six scholarships for gender queer students are specifically open to applicants who identify as Black, Native American or Alaska Native, Asian, Native Hawaiian or Pacific Islander, Hispanic, or Minority students.
 Plus, two scholarships for LGBTQ students require extracurricular involvement.
-There are one scholarship specifically for first-generation college students who identify as gender and sexual minorities.
 Also, there are three scholarships for LGBTQ students specifically for applicants who identify as women or female.
 25 of these scholarships for specifically for LGBTQ+ applicants.
-For military-affiliated students, there are two scholarships for LGBTQ students specifically available to you.
+For military-affiliated students, there are one scholarship for LGBTQ students specifically available to you.

 Scholarships by Major